chevere/xr-docs/install/README.md

 # Installation

+xrDebug is available as a self-contained binary, PHAR file, Composer package, Docker image, and source code.
+See [run](../run/README.md) for instructions on how to run the software.

 ## Self-contained binary <Badge text="recommended"/>

 Download latest `xrdebug` binary for your operating system and CPU architecture.

 ### macOS

+xrDebug package for macOS includes a GUI install wizard.
+Open the `.pkg` file to start the installation.

 | CPU     | Download                                                                                                         |
 | ------- | ---------------------------------------------------------------------------------------------------------------- |